OpenMW/openmw/docs/source/manuals/openmw-cs/files-and-directories.rst

 The concepts of *Game* and *Addon* files are somewhat similar to the old concept of *ESM* and *ESP*, but more strictly enforced.
 It is quite
-straight-formward: If you want to make new game using OpenMW as the engine (a so called *total conversion*) you should create a game file.
+straight-forward: If you want to make new game using OpenMW as the engine (a so called *total conversion*) you should create a game file.
 If you want to create an addon for an existing game file create an addon file.
 Nothing else matters; the only distinction you should consider is if your project is about